 The club hosts various types of matches spread between precision and action style shooting

-with both rifle and pistol, which starting in 2024 result in five (5) separate shooting disciplines.
+with both rifle and pistol, which started in 2024 resulting in five (5) separate shooting disciplines.

-Current types of matches are repeated throughout the year, these being the five most common
+Current types of matches are repeated throughout the year, those listed below being the five most common

 types conducted at IWLA along with their respective frequency: